flashbots/ethers-provider-flashbots-bundle/README.md

 This library is not a fully functional ethers.js implementation, just a simple provider class, designed to interact with an existing [ethers.js v6 installation](https://github.com/ethers-io/ethers.js/).

+# ethers v5 & v6

+This version of `@flashbots/ethers-provider-bundle` (v1.x.x) is designed to work with [ethers v6](https://www.npmjs.com/package/ethers).
+If you want ethers-v5 compatibility, stick with the `v0.x.x` versions.

 ## Example

 Install ethers.js and the Flashbots ethers bundle provider.